 Whether your goal is to advance the energy sector, design public water systems, or oversee the manufacturing of equipment and products, St. Ambrose University has a program to help you reach your goals.

-Our graduates work at Accenture, ExxonMobil, Genesis Health System, Boeing Charleston, Deere & Company, HON Company, and Sierra Nevada Corporation Space Systems.
+Our graduates work at Accenture, ExxonMobil, Genesis Health System, Boeing Charleston, Deere & Company, HON Company, Sierra Nevada Corporation Space Systems, and others.

 - Extensive Hands-On Research & Design Experience

 - Exceptional Lab Facilities

 Our rigorous, but rewarding, Mechanical Engineering program gives you hands-on, real-world experience.
 You will be guided by an expert and engaged faculty and gain skills that make you a sought-after asset in the workforce.

 The St. Ambrose Industrial and Mechanical Engineering Programs are accredited by the Engineering Accreditation Commission of ABET (www.abet.org).

 Mechanical Engineering uses a combination of human, material, and economic resources to provide solutions to problems faced by society.
 As an applied science, it focuses on design, development, manufacture, management, and control of engineering systems.
 Courses include engineering design, materials science, manufacturing processes, thermodynamics, fluid mechanics, and control theory.

 St. Ambrose is the only university in the Quad Cities region that offers this degree.
 If you want to dual major in Industrial Engineering, we offer that program, too.

 Full-time students generally earn the dual major in 4.5 years (or less), and we give part-time students up to eight years to complete any of the engineering programs.
 No matter what you choose, you will work closely with engaged faculty who give you a real-world education in and outside the classroom.